 (n-1) The Department shall provide or authorize child welfare services, aimed at assisting minors to achieve sustainable self-sufficiency as independent adults, for any minor eligible for the reinstatement of wardship pursuant to subsection (2) of Section 2-33 of the Juvenile Court Act of 1987, whether or not such reinstatement is sought or allowed, provided that the minor consents to such services and has not yet attained the age of 21.
 The Department shall have responsibility for the development and delivery of services under this Section.
-An eliqible youth may access services under this Section through the Department of Children and Family Services or by referral from the Department of Human Services.
+An eligible youth may access services under this Section through the Department of Children and

+Family Services or by referral from the Department of Human Services.
 Youth participating in services under this Section shall cooperate with the assigned case manager in developing an agreement identifying the services to be provided and how the youth will increase skills to achieve self-sufficiency.
 A homeless shelter is not considered appropriate housing for any youth receiving child welfare services under this Section.
-The Department shall continue child welfare services under this

-Section to any eligible minor until the minor becomes 21 years of age, no longer consents to participate, or achieves self-sufficiency as identified in the minor's service plan.
+The Department shall continue child welfare services under this Section to any eliqible minor until the minor becomes 21 years of age, no longer consents to participate, or achieves self-sufficiency as identified in the minor's service plan.
 The Department of Children and Family Services shall create clear, readable notice of the rights of former foster youth to child welfare services under this Section and how such services may be obtained.
 The Department of Children and Family Services and the Department of Human Services shall disseminate this information statewide.
 The Department shall adopt regulations describing services intended to assist minors in achieving sustainable self-sufficiency as independent adults.

-The Department shall establish an administrative (\circ) review and appeal process for children and families who request or receive child welfare services from the Department.
-Children who are wards of the Department and are placed by private child welfare agencies, and foster families with whom those children are placed, shall be afforded the same procedural and appeal rights as children and families in the case of placement by the Department, including the right to an initial review of a private agency decision by that agency.
-The Department shall insure that any private child welfare agency, which accepts wards of the Department for placement, affords those rights to children and foster families.
-The Department shall accept for administrative review and an appeal hearing a complaint made by (i) a child or foster family concerning a decision following an initial review by a private child welfare agency or (ii) a prospective adoptive parent who alleges a violation of subsection (j-5) of this Section.
+(o) The Department shall establish an administrative review and appeal process for children and families who request or receive child welfare services from the Department.
+Youth in care who are placed by private child welfare agencies, and foster families with whom those youth are placed, shall be afforded the same procedural and appeal rights as children and families in the case of placement by the Department, including the right to an initial review of a private agency decision by that agency.
+The Department shall ensure that any private child welfare agency, which accepts youth in care for placement, affords those rights to children foster families.
+The Department shall accept administrative review and an appeal hearing a complaint made by (i) a child or foster family concerning a decision following an initial review by a private child welfare agency or (ii) a prospective adoptive parent who alleges a violation of subsection (j-5) of this Section.
 An appeal of a decision concerning a change in the placement of a child shall be conducted in an expedited manner.
 A court determination that a current foster home placement is necessary and appropriate under Section 2-28 of the Juvenile Court Act of 1987 does not constitute a judicial determination on the merits of an administrative appeal, filed by a former foster parent, involving a change of placement decision.

-- (p) (Blank). - (q) The Department may receive and use, in their entirety, for the benefit of children any gift, donation or bequest of money or other property which is received on behalf of such children, or any financial benefits to which such children are or may become entitled while under the jurisdiction or care of the Department.
+- (p) (Blank). - (q) The Department may receive and use, in their entirety, for the benefit of children any gift, donation, or bequest of money or other property which is received on behalf of such children, or any financial benefits to which such children are or may become entitled while under the jurisdiction or care of the Department, except that the benefits described in Section 5.46 must be used and conserved consistent with the provisions under Section 5.46.
+1